 The default parallel box plot chart summarizes both the clusters and the variables within them.
 For example, the Multivariate Clustering tool was run on census tracts to create four clusters.
-From the chart below, notice that cluster 2 (red) reflects tracts with about average rents, the highest values for female-headed households with children (FHH_CHILD), the highest values for number of housing units (HSE_UNITS), and the highest values for children under the age of 5.
+From the chart below, notice that cluster 2 (red) reflects tracts with above average rents compared to the other clusters, the highest values for female-headed households with children (FHH_CHILD), the highest values for number of housing units (HSE_UNITS), and the highest values for children under the age of 5.
 Cluster 4 (goldenrod) reflects tracts with the highest median rents, almost the lowest number of female-headed households with children and more than the average number of housing units.
 Cluster 3 (green) reflects tracts with the fewest female-headed households with children, the fewest children under the age of 5, fewest number of housing units and almost the lowest rent (not as low as cluster 1).
 Hover over each node of the mean lines to see the cluster's average value for each Analysis Field.

 A bar chart is also created showing the number of features per cluster.
 Selecting each bar will also select that cluster's features in the map, which may be useful for further analysis.